AdobeDocs/journey-optimizer.de-DE/help/using/action/action-response.md

 source-git-commit: 523f38743a827db4f8a94430ef02eda78d4151d9
 workflow-type: tm+mt
 source-wordcount: '602'
-ht-degree: 84%
+ht-degree: 100%

 ---

 # Verwenden von API-Aufrufantworten in benutzerdefinierten Aktionen {#custom-action-enhancements}

-Sie können API-Aufrufantworten in benutzerdefinierten Aktionen nutzen und Ihre Journey basierend auf diesen Antworten orchestrieren.
+API-Aufrufantworten können in benutzerdefinierten Aktionen genutzt und Journeys basierend auf diesen Antworten orchestriert werden.

 <!--
 You can now leverage API call responses in custom actions and orchestrate your journeys based on these responses.